ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

 git reset HEAD^			-	Revert the last committed change.
 Use "git reset --hard" to also then
-					revert any file modifications. git reset HEAD^ -- myfile.txt	-	Revert a particular file to the state before the last commit.
+					revert any file modifications. git reset HEAD^ -- myfile.txt	-	Revert a particular file to the state before the last commit. git checkout -- readme.txt	-	Lose your local modifications, by overwriting with the original file.

 o RENAME FILES & DIRECTORIES
 git mv name new-name ; git commit -m"Renamed" .
 NOTE: To see the history of a renamed file: git log --follow filename

-o PUSH CHANGES TO A REMOTE REPOSITORY
+o REMOTE REPOSITORIES
-Push from local master to remote master: git push --set-upstream origin master
+git remote --verbose			-	List remotes.
+Remember: "git clone" names the remote "origin". git push --set-upstream origin master	-	Push from local master to remote master. git push -u origin master		-	Same as above.
-..this is the same as:
-git push -u origin master
+To add some other remote (without using "clone", e.g. this could be a project collaborator's repository): git remote add paulb git://github.com/paulbonne/ticgit.git You can now run "git fetch paulb", to retrieve remote data such as the branches on the remote.
+To preview new remote branches that you don't have before running "git fetch paulb", run "git remote show paulb".

 o TAGS
-NOTE: Tags are created locally and then pushed remotely. git tag					-	List tags. git tag -l *v*				-	List tags matching name regexp. git tag v1.0				-	Create a new tag locally. git tag v1.0 -f				-	Force re-use of existing tag. git tag v1.1 -d				-	Delete a tag. git push --tags				-	Push tags to remote. git checkout -b v0.1-release v0.1	-	Create a branch from a tag (and switch to it).
+NOTE: Tags are created locally and then pushed remotely. git tag					-	List tags. git tag -l *v*				-	List tags matching name regexp. git tag v1.0				-	Create a new (lightweight) tag, locally. git tag v1.0 -f				-	Force re-use of existing tag. git tag -a v1.4 -m "my version 1.4"	-	Create an annotated tag.
+These are check-summed, contain a message, etc. git show v1.4				-	Display the details associated with an annotated tag. git tag v1.1 -d				-	Delete a tag. git push origin v1.5			-	Push a specific tag to remote. git push --tags				-	Push all tags to remote. git checkout -b v0.1-release v0.1	-	Create a branch from a tag (and switch to it).
 To auto-generate a tag name suitable for an "About" box: git describe --tags v1.0-1-g06178d0
 This is based on the most recent tag created on this branch ("v1.0"), combined with the number of commits since that tag was created ("1"), followed by the git commit ref, prepended with "g" for git.
+Tag a specific commit:
+git tag -a v1.2 9fceb02
+You can now use "git show v1.2" to retrieve the commit, with its comment.

 o BRANCHES
-A tag is similar to a branch, i.e. it's a pointer to a single commit, but the pointer remains pointing to the same commit even when new commits are made. git branch			-	List current branch (http://edp-confluence.engba.vtas.com/display/DEVOPS/QA+Workflow). git branch -a			-	List all branches including remotes (https://githowto.com/remote_branches). git checkout V811_R1		-	Change to branch (https://githowto.com/navigating_branches).
-                                       	NOTE: Specify a remote branch name here to track it and switch to a local copy. git checkout some-branch -- hello_world.txt	-	Extract a copy of a single file from a different branch. git checkout --force V811_R1 	-	Force switch to a new branch, overwriting any local changes!
+A tag is similar to a branch, i.e. it's a pointer to a single commit, but the pointer remains pointing to the same commit even when new commits are made. git branch					-	List current branch (http://edp-confluence.engba.vtas.com/display/DEVOPS/QA+Workflow). git branch -a					-	List all branches including remotes (https://githowto.com/remote_branches). git checkout V811_R1				-	Change to branch (https://githowto.com/navigating_branches). git checkout -b somebranch origin/some-branch	-	Track a remote branch in a new local branch. git checkout --track origin/some-branch		-	Same as above.
+Tracks a remote branch. git checkout some-branch -- hello_world.txt	-	Extract a copy of a single file from a different branch. git checkout --force V811_R1 			-	Force switch to a new branch, overwriting any local changes - WARNING!
-To create a remote branch, create it locally, then "push" it: git branch some-branch		-	You can use "git checkout -b some-branch" to combine these two steps. git checkout some-branch git push -u origin some-branch
+To create a remote branch, create it locally, then "push" it: git checkout -b some-branch git push -u origin some-branch
 List commits in some-branch that are not yet in the master branch: git checkout some-branch git cherry --verbose master
-NOTE: "+" indicates the change is missing.
+NOTE: "+" indicates the change is missing. git branch -d some-branch			-	Delete a local branch. git push origin :some-branch			- 	Delete a remote branch.
+Note we push a null local branch. git branch --no-merged				-	List all branches that contain worked you haven't yet merged in. git branch --merged				-	List branches already merged into the branch you're on.

 o CREATE A *LOCAL* BRANCH
 In Git, a branch is no more than a pointer to a particular commit.
 See "git-pointers.png".